 Important Hydration Aspects

 Being hydrated is very important due to the effect it has on our bodies.
-It is crucial to drink water because it allows you to regulate your body’s temperature, prevents you from getting infections, keeps your joints lubricated, provides nutrients to your cells, and ensures that your organs function properly.
+It is crucial to drink enough water because it allows you to regulate your body’s temperature, prevents you from getting infections, keeps your joints lubricated, provides nutrients to your cells, and ensures that your organs function properly.

-Drinking a sufficient amount of water can affect your exercising ability and make it easier for you to work out.
+Drinking a sufficient amount of water or sports drink can affect your exercising ability and make it easier for you to work out.
 Since water comprises seventy-five percent of our muscle tissues and ten percent of our fatty tissues, even the slightest hint of dehydration can leave a huge impact on your performance.

 Being well-hydrated also helps in improving sleep quality, mood, and cognition.
 Experts have recommended that you drink around eleven cups of water per day as a woman and sixteen cups for men.
 You do not have to drink all these cups of plain water; you can opt for flavored water as well, or you can go for coffee, tea, and juices.